Have you ever wanted to synchronize shifts in Microsoft Teams to evens in Outlook calendars? This is how you can do that!

 All I have to do is use the following expression:

 Process the shifts

-Now that I’ve got hold of the calendars and I can step through the Shifts returned by the List all shifts action
+Now that I’ve got hold of the calendars and the Shifts I can step through my data.

 For ease of use I’m now adding my shift by setting a compose action to